 Most leaders understand the importance of creating an emergency preparedness plan, which helps teams respond appropriately to a crisis.
-After all, from extreme weather events to planned protests that prevent you from accessing your workplace, it's always better to be prepared.
+After all, from global pandemics to planned protests that prevent you from accessing your workplace, it's always better to be prepared.

 But not everyone is prepared to manage the aftermath, which can persist for days — and sometimes weeks — depending on conditions.
 Perhaps nearby streets are impassable, making it challenging for your team to get to work, or your building is deemed unsafe following water or fire damage.

 A business continuity plan enables you to tend to your daily duties while ensuring the safety of your team — after the threat has passed.
 Here are three best practices for creating and implementing a plan tailored to your workplace.